 You know, then the wifi or mobile network history, user behavioral analysis, UBA, that's about, you know, not only where have you been making transactions from, but, you know, failed logins, successful logins, different transaction types.
 Are you trying to add a new payee, you know, and a financial transaction and transfer some large amount of money to it.

 If, if that doesn't fit sort of the pattern of past behavior.
 It's nice when that too raises a flag and allows the bank to say, now, wait a minute, let's just verify this.
-You know, I talked about cyber crime yesterday, account takeover, fraud, account opening fraud, just a quick reminder, how this plays into CEM account takeover, fraud.

 Exactly what it sounds like, you know, using, you know, breached passwords that have been discovered out maybe on, out in the dark web, they could be used in credential stuffing attacks where let's say a fraudster finds a whole bunch of username, password combinations that, you know, worked on site a, but they know that, you know, people have dozens and dozens of accounts, maybe they've reused that username and password elsewhere.
 So they script it or get a bot to blast that out.
 That's a credential stuffing attack, brute force, password attacks, unfortunately, still work.

-And these are used for value transfers.
-Anything you could do to a fraudster can do to transfer money or anything that can be converted into money.
 Then we have AO fraud, you know, account opening fraud.
 This happens when they get PII from a user or about a user, you know, this could come from their school, their work, their health records.
 This is used for major financial fraud.

 You know, it's more than just running a couple of fraudulent credit card transactions or something.
 This is build a fake identity that you can then try to go get a line of credit or a mortgage or something massive out of it, or use it as a mule account to move money from different, you know, different kinds of fraudulent transactions.
 Maybe it's in crypto and you want to get a, the fraudster wants to get it out into the real world.

-Two main, major mitigations here for ATO fraud that multifactor authentication and risk based authentication, and then identity proofing on account opening.
 So one of the concepts that we've been promoting the last couple of years is around the identity fabric.
 And I think this really applies well to cm too.
 So I've kind of adapted, you know, our standard.
 I am identity fabric to talk about how this relates specifically for consumers.

 So, you know, over on the left, we've got the different types of accounts, the different types of entities, consumers, partners, administrators, devices, things, and even bots.
 You know, there are bots that can act on behalf of consumers now.